A YANG Data Model for Multicast Services

 "Using SR P2MP as the transport technology.

-function will not be used at the same time.";
+function should not be used at the same time.";

 reference